Bookkeeping

 DayZero gives bookkeeping firms and fractional CFOs a multi-client cockpit with the same agents working across every client.
 Same rules, same controls, same close scores — at scale.

-Books that close themselves.
+Books that stay close-ready.
 Teams that do the real work.

-Start your free trial and see what your books look like running on autopilot.
-No credit card required.
+Start your 1-month free trial and see what your books look like when the AI handles the busywork.
+Cancel anytime before your trial ends.